spevans/swift-project1/doc/working-with-c.md

 # Working with C

-Integration between C and Swift is very easy, with Swift using the same calling convention for passing arguments (its a bit different for return values due to optionals and tuples) [FIXME: Expand This]
+[Note: This information applies to Swift3]

+The [Swift calling convention](https://github.com/apple/swift/blob/master/docs/CallingConvention.rst#the-swift-calling-convention) basically states that calls from Swift to C should follow the platform ABI and that all the Swift compiler needs are correct headers with the C function prototypes and other types.

+Calling Swift from C is not currently guaranteed to work since Swift will doesnt try to define an external calling convention for its functions so that it has more flexibilty with internal Swift to Swift calls.

+However currently only a few Swift functions are called from C/asm and these either take no parameters or a few scalar values so its easy to abuse the guarantee for the few functions need

-The easiest way to export types and function prototypes is to have one main header file which includes all others and then use the `-import-objc-header` option to `swiftc` to use it.
+The easiest way to export C types and function prototypes is to have one main header file which includes all others and then use the `-import-objc-header` option to `swiftc` to use it.

-Access to assembly is easy using static inline assembly declared in the header file eg
+Access to assembly is easy using static inline assembly declared in header files eg

 ```c
 static inline uint64_t